Pseudo-Dev/asteroids/networking/README.md

 You will also need to allow access to your X server from the network.
 The quickest way is `xhost +` which will disable all security.
 Use it in a trusted network only.
 (Restore security with `xhost -`.)

-*INTERFACE* is the interface the host is connected to network.
+*INTERFACE* is the name of the interface the host is connected to network.
 Use wired interface if available, but wireless should also work.
 Check the actual interface name with `ifconfig`.

 The *IPRANGE* is the range where Docker will assign IP addresses.
 DHCP is not used!!
 Docker will assign the addresses blindly, so pick a range that is not used by other devices on your network. xx.xx.xx.128/28 means that addresses 128 to 143 will be used starting from the lower bound.